metabrainz/picard-docs/config/options_maintenance.rst

 **Configuration File Cleanup**

-   Over the course of trying out plugins and such, the configuration INI file can become bloated with orphaned settings.
-This section allows you to remove unused option settings from the configuration INI file.
+   Over the course of trying out plugins and such, the configuration file can become bloated with orphaned settings.
+This section allows you to remove unused option settings from the configuration file.

    Settings that are found in the configuration file that do not appear on any option settings page will be listed.
 If your configuration file does not contain any unused